 - Allocating resources across projects based on related data and priorities

-If we’re talking about a single project, it’s not a big deal to allocate resources to tasks for its successful completion.
+If we’re talking about a single project, it’s not a big deal to allocate resources to tasks for their successful completion.
 But if we have a limited number of resources and multiple projects running simultaneously (which is typical for many industries today), resource allocation becomes a “mission impossible”.

 - Predicting the demand level